 Alongside the lake lies a Shiva Temple with a trident, representing the belief that Shiva created the lakes from his trident.
 The heavenly views of these high mountain lakes will offer you inner peace and solace after your hard work to the top.
 Come discover the magic of this sacred place with Day Tours Nepal.

 There is another short trekking route for Gosainkunda Trekking, starts from Dhunche after 5-6 hrs drive from Kathmandu.
-This short Gosainkuda trek can be done with in 6 days from Kathmandu – Gosainkunda – Kathmandu.
+This short Gosainkunda trek can be done within 6 days from Kathmandu – Gosainkunda – Kathmandu.

 Gosainkunda Trekking (Trip Facts)

 Grade: Moderate.
 Best Season: September-Nov, Feb-May